 - A pinch of salt and pepper to taste

-divide the lemongrass into three even-sized pieces, bash lightly with a heavy pan or rolling pin, your intention is to bruise it, not smash it to pieces, as bruising releases the scent and flavour.
-Lower the heat, cover and cook for a few minutes then add the peas, the stock and the coconut milk.
+Divide the lemongrass into three even-sized pieces, bash lightly with a heavy pan or rolling pin, your intention is to bruise it, not smash it to pieces, as bruising releases the scent and flavor.
+Lower the heat, cover and cook for a few minutes then add the peas, the stock, and the coconut milk.

 Simmer for approximately 10 minutes then remove from the heat.
 Take out the lemongrass and blend to a smooth soup in either a food processor, a Thermomix or use a stick blender.

-Garnish with tiny bits of freshly chopped chilli and grind of black pepper.
+Garnish with tiny bits of freshly chopped chili and grind of black pepper.

 Serve the soup with crusty, fresh bread or a few slices of lightly toasted sourdough.

-This soup will freeze very well, however, if you are going to do not add the chillies, then once you are reday to use, defrost the soup, heat it through and then garnish as usual.
+This soup will freeze very well, however, if you are going to do not add the chilies, then once you are ready to use, defrost the soup, heat it through and then garnish as usual.